charlescyt/pyramid_lint/README.md

     - specific_lint_rule # enable specific_lint_rule
 ```

-Some lints have additional configuration options.
+Some lints are configurable.
 To configure a lint, follow the example below:

 ```yaml
 custom_lint: